 - Depending on what the issue is, a decision should be taken as to who the best person is to lead on attempting to resolve the situation informally.
-If an issue has arisen between two members in a group then the group leader may be the best person, supported by the Groups' Coordinator, if felt appropriate.
-For issues involving Committee members it will be best for another Committee member to attempt to mediate and try to find a solution.
-The initial stage requires checking with the party raising the concern as to whether s/he is willing to accept an informal outcome as opposed to going through a formal process. - The person/s identified to lead on the informal stage will hold informal discussions with all relevant parties.
+If an issue has arisen between two members in a group then the group leader may be the best person supported by the Groups' Coordinator, if felt appropriate.
+For issues involving committee members it will be best for another committee member to attempt to mediate and try to find a solution.
+The initial stage requires checking with the party raising the concern as to whether s/he is willing to accept an informal outcome as opposed to going through a formal process. - The person(s) identified to lead on the informal stage will hold an informal discussion with all relevant parties.
 The purpose of this would be to understand the problem and hear each party's views.
-The parties may decide to put their concerns or complaints in writing and, for the sake of clarity, this is often helpful. - If there are several people involved with the complaint it may be deemed appropriate to speak with others mentioned so that as full a picture as possible is obtained. - The purpose of the informal meetings will be to seek to summarise the situation with both parties, attempting to reach a mutually satisfactory outcome, agree any changes required to ensure that the situation does not happen again and clear the air. - If it is felt that there is a case to answer but that nevertheless it is a minor issue and all parties are willing to accept the agreed outcome then it should be made clear that there should be no repeat of the actions/behaviour and that no further action is necessary.
+The parties may decide to put their concerns or complaints in writing and, for the sake of clarity, this is often helpful. - If there are several people involved with the complaint it may be deemed appropriate to speak with others mentioned so that as full a picture as possible is obtained.